jncraton/rebrickable-sqlite/README.md

 This will download the table data from Rebrickable and import it into an SQLite database.
 The output database file is dist/bricks.db.

+Alternatively, you can download a complete version of the [database](https://rebrickable-sqlite.netlify.app/bricks.db) directly, but this won't include the newest set and element updates.

 ## Example queries

 ### List all colors